agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 - Step 3: Create the compose file to start the stack

-    In this example will use the :ref:`swarm_config` yaml file combined with the automation scripts to create the compose file.
+    In this example will use the swarm_config.yml referenced in :ref:`swarm_config` combined with the automation scripts to create the compose file.

     .. code-block:: bash